MBulli/SmartCommandlineArgs/README.md

 # <img src="Doc/SmartCommandLineIcon-Readme.png">  Smart Command Line Arguments
-A Visual Studio Extension which aims to provide a better UI to manage your command line arguments and environment variables
+A Visual Studio Extension which aims to provide a better UI to manage your command line arguments, environment variables, working directory, and launch app.

 > "The only smart way to pass standard command arguments to programs." - [A happy user](https://marketplace.visualstudio.com/items?itemName=MBulli.SmartCommandlineArguments#review-details)